'We Didn't See A Body': Baghdadi's Death Draws Doubts In Lands Where ISIS Ruled

 This attitude doesn't surprise Jeremy Shapiro, who worked on Syria policy at the State Department under the Obama administration.
 "People in that area are pretty jaded about the United States.
 The fact that they are not sad that Baghdadi is dead isn't going to change their opinion of us," Shapiro says.

 In March, U.S.-led forces drove ISIS fighters out of their last held territory in Syria.
-Now thousands of suspected ISIS fighters are in prisons in the country and their wives and children are in detention camps.
-The facilities are run by Syrian Kurdish forces, who have come under heavy attack by Turkey, following President Trump's order for U.S. troops to withdraw from parts of Syria.
+Now thousands of suspected ISIS fighters are in prisons in the country, and their wives and children are in detention camps.
+The facilities are run by Syrian Kurdish forces, who have come under heavy attack by Turkey, following Trump's order for U.S. troops to withdraw from parts of Syria.

 NPR contacted a Syrian humanitarian worker who is in touch with detainees in al-Hol camp in northeastern Syria to hear what they are saying about Baghdadi's death.
 He called them on their smuggled cellphones and provided recordings of some detainees.

 "We are all soldiers of Baghdadi ... but the jihad hasn't stopped," says one of the women, an Iraqi.
 "And there's nothing to prove he died.
 We heard in the news.
 It's been a rumor numerous times.
-As warriors we believe that even if Baghdadi dies, the caliphate will not end. ...
+As warriors, we believe that even if Baghdadi dies, the caliphate will not end. ...
 We aren't just here for one person."

 "If Baghdadi is dead, there are tens of thousands of Baghdadis," says another detainee, speaking in French.
 "Do not think we are over.
 We are like a boiling volcano in constant eruption."